Dedication Recipient & Dinner

 The Holualoa Companies 29th El Tour de Mesa, scheduled for April 6, 2019 is dedicated to Denise Korenek.

 Korenek holds the record for the World’s fastest person on a bicycle.
 In 2018 Denise Korenek set the paced bicycle land speed record of 183.932 miles per hour.

 Korenek, from Encinitas, Calif, set her record time on Utah’s Bonneville Salt Flats.
 In three separate centuries, less than a dozen people have set a bicycle land speed record.
 In 2016 Denise Korenek (Mueller) was successful at setting the first ever Women’s paced bicycle land speed record of 147.7mph.
 Then on September 16, 2018 Denise shattered the overall (men’s) record of 167mph with 183.9mph.

 2018 El Tour de Mesa Honors Wayne Churchman

-Holualoa Companies 28th El Tour de Mesa, Central Arizona’s premier springtime cycling event scheduled for April 7, is dedicated to Wayne Churchman who will be honored at the Thursday, April 5 Dedication Dinner at the Mesa Convention Center, Bldg B, Palo Verde Ballroom, 201 N. Center Street, Mesa, Ariz.
+Holualoa Companies 28th El Tour de Mesa, Central Arizona’s premier springtime cycling event scheduled for April 7, is dedicated to Wayne Churchman who was honored at the Thursday, April 5 Dedication Dinner at the Mesa Convention Center, Bldg B, Palo Verde Ballroom, 201 N. Center Street, Mesa, Ariz.

 A cyclist for 42 years, Churchman is one of America’s top four perimeter bicyclists, eight-year event director of El Tour de Mesa and the current record holder for the perimeter of Mesa.